jhonrocha/jhonrocha.github.io/content/resume.md

 - [*BairesDev*](http://bairesdev.com/)
 - *Aug 2020 – Present*

-As a Team Lead I have taken owenership of delivery, maintenance and organization of activities of the services Back-End team.
+As a leader I am responsible for helping the team's performance by managing tasks planning and assignments as well as ensuring code cohesion and efficiency.

 ### Software Engineer